Free Mexico Travel Guide and Travel Information

 The cultural center of the city is its main plaza, officially named Plaza de las Armas but commonly called the Zocalo.

-This tree-shaded square, which has camped a number of foreign invading armies, is occupied from morning to night with people playing dominos, selling food, cigars, etc. playing music, dancing, and other activities.
+This tree-shaded square, which has camped several foreign invading armies, is occupied from morning to night with people playing dominos, selling food, cigars, etc. playing music, dancing, and other activities.
 It is more crowded in the evening when nearly every night the danzón is dancing.

 This dance was brought over to Mexico from Cuba by refugees in the 1870s.
 It was originally restricted to the lower classes but eventually gained acceptance by all levels of society.
 The danzón is sponsored by several dance schools dedicated to keeping the tradition alive.